What is PLAYfun?

 PLAYfun provides an assessment of key movement skills performed by the child.
 The tool itself is made up of 18 tasks that cover the child’s physical abilities.
 Each ability is graded on a four-point rubric with the following categories: Initial, Emerging, Competent and Proficient.

-To simplify things, we’ve broken down PLAYfun into five subsections, which can be found on the left-side navigation panel:
+To simplify things, we’ve broken down PLAYfun into five subsections:

 - Object Control – Upper Body